Winter Safety for Construction Workers

 - Cold Stress – This is the result of skin and body temperature decreasing due to either long-term exposure to cold temperatures or even short-term exposure to severe cold weather conditions.

-- Loss of dexterity – Cold weather can make hands, especially fingers stiff which will impair workers being able to properly handle construction tools and equipment reducing their productivity.
+- Loss of dexterity – Cold weather can make hands, especially fingers stiff which will impair workers' ability to properly handle construction tools and equipment reducing their productivity.

 - Loss of alertness – If workers become uncomfortable due to the cold temperature, they can be distracted from concentrating fully on their work tasks, which can cause accidents, especially if they are using power tools or other heavy equipment.